Chattanooga FC: Transitioning to professional status (2018–present)

 A professional USL League One franchise, later named the Chattanooga Red Wolves, was established in 2018.
 Chattanooga FC accused the new team of trying to take over the local market after they hired then-current general manager Sean McDaniel.
 The Red Wolves also unsuccessfully attempted to arrange a lease at Finley Stadium and takeover of Chattanooga's youth academy.
 The city's women's team was transferred to the Red Wolves organization in 2019.
-Also of note, the Red Wolves were sent a cease and desist letter by Arkansas State in November 2019 in reference to the East Ridge team's use of the university's trademarked name.

 On November 15, 2018, the NPSL announced that it was creating a new, fully professional division and that Chattanooga would be one of its founding teams.
 In anticipation of moving to a professional roster and schedule, Chattanooga began a fan ownership initiative that was partially modeled after the Green Bay Packers.
 The initiative raised more than $800,000 with almost 3,000 new owners for the club from all 50 states and 25 different countries.

 On August 15, 2019, it was announced that Chattanooga FC would instead join the National Independent Soccer Association.
 In preparation for the team's move to the professional ranks it was announced that Jeremy Alumbaugh, formerly the general manager of Saint Louis FC, as the team's managing director, while Bill Elliot would transition from his role as coach to Technical Director and Peter Fuller would take over the head coach role full-time.

+After having three years of success in NISA, winning all three Independent Cups and finishing first in the 2023 NISA season, Chattanooga FC announced that starting in 2024 that they would join MLS Next Pro, the other third tier professional soccer division in America, which serves as a reserve league for Major League Soccer.
+Chattanooga FC will become the fourth independent club to become part of MLS Next Pro.